 Why is meringue cake sold frozen?

-What fillings are popular in Chile?
+What fillings are popular?

 Raspberry is a classic.
 You can also add mango jam or lemon curd.

-Lucuma is popular too, a traditional fruit.
+Lucuma is popular, too, and it is a traditional fruit.

 How do I store the meringue cake?